jambombs24/Enhanced_and_Modernized/README.md

 ### Recommendations
 - 8+ GB of VRAM on a relatively modern GPU.
-- Enough drive space for the soon-to-be-made page file to be at least 20 GB.
+- Enough drive space for the soon-to-be-made page file to be *at least* 10 GB, although 20 GB is the goal.

 ## Installation Guide